 What You need to make a Moroccan painted pallet garden

 - Pallet – I just pick mine up from skips(dumpsters).

-- Paint – I just used paint left over from decorating.
-White emulsion (latex) for the background and two different shades of blue paint for the stencil one was a latex paint and the other was chalkboard paint.
+- Paint – I just used paint leftover from decorating.
+White emulsion (latex) for the background and two different shades of blue paint for the stencil one was latex paint and the other was chalkboard paint.
 You could also use acrylic paints with the stencils.

 - Masking/painters tape

-- Jubilie clips /hose clamps – large enough for the plant pots you use.
+- Jubilee clips /hose clamps – large enough for the plant pots you use.

 - Wood screws

 - Terracotta pots – I used five 17cm pots.

 How to make a painted wood pallet garden

 1. The first thing I did was paint the pallet white.
 This was to be the background of my garden.
 I used white emulsion (latex) paint as I had some left over from decorating the house.
 Any white or pale colour will do.